Posted on February 26th 2018

-You may have noticed that in our list of types above we skipped one type that was also present in Generation I: the Bug type.
-The Bug type is similar to the Dragon type in this regard; however, the Bug type ends up making more sense than the Dragon type, because in Pokémon, it is consistently defined as the creepy crawly type of creature, including every buggy critter that has many legs.
+You may have noticed that in our list of types above we skipped two types: the Bug type, which was also present in Generation I, and the Fairy type, which was introduced in Generation VI.
+These types also have the same problem as the Dragon type in that they are noun types.
+For the Fairy type... let's save that rant for a different day.
+For the Bug type... we feel like it has less of a problem than the Dragon type because at least the Pokémon concept of a Bug is much more consistently defined.
+A Bug type is a creepy crawly type of creature, including every buggy critter that has many legs.
 The Dragon type, on the other hand, is a mix of several different ideas, not defined consistently, and assigned (or not assigned) to Pokémon seemingly arbitrarily.

 Even in the real world, dragons as a concept are not solidly or universally defined.
 There is the difference between western dragons and eastern dragons, and even within each category, the details of what a dragon is can vary wildly.
 Chinese dragons are sometimes described as having all of the attributes of the animals of the Chinese zodiac, meaning that dragons can look like pretty much any animal you want.
 Or maybe they're snakes with lion faces and bat wings.
 Maybe they don't have wings.
 Maybe they have six limbs.
 Maybe four.
 Maybe none.
 Maybe they are Steve.

 Considered that Pokémon are mystical and magical beings, you could probably make the argument that every single Pokémon is a dragon.
 So, the existence of the Dragon-type just needlessly confuses matters that didn't need to be so confused.